Jeniskumarpatel/GIS-Sand-Volume-Analysis/README.md

-# GIS Sand Volume Analysis Project
+# GIS Sand Volume Analysis Project - year - (2024)

 This project was done as part of my role at Wayfinder Corp.
 It involves creating 3D models of sand bodies and calculating volumes using ArcGIS Pro and LiDAR data.